arturcarvalho/tutorial-1/README.md

 ## Deployment

-The whole reason we started building Redwood was to make full-stack webapps easier to build and deploy on the JAMstack.
+The whole reason we started building Redwood was to make full-stack web apps easier to build and deploy on the JAMstack.
 You've seen what building a Redwood app is like, how about we try deploying one?

-Before we continue make sure your app is fully commited on live somewhere on GitHub, GitLab or Bitbucket.
+Before we continue, make sure your app is fully committed and pushed to GitHub, GitLab, or Bitbucket.
 We're going to link Netlify directly to our git repo so that a simple push to `master` will re-deploy our site!
 If you haven't worked on the JAMstack yet you're in for a pleasent surprise!

 ### The Database

 We'll need a database somewhere on the internet to store our data.
 Locally we've been using SQLite but that's meant to be a single-user, disc-based store and isn't suited for the kind of connection and concurrency requirements a real, live website will require.
-For the purposes we're going to use Postgres.
+For this tutorial we're going to use Postgres.
 Don't worry if you aren't familiar with Postgres, Prisma will do all the heavy lifting, we just need to get one available to the outside world so it can be accessed by our app.

+> For now, you need to set up your own database, but we are working with various infrastructure providers to make this process simpler and more JAMstacky.
+Stay tuned for improvements in that regard!

 There are several hosting providers where you can quickly start up a Postgres instance: